 Pants or Trousers

 The suit pants always matched the suit jacket.
 They had two single pleats at the top and a sharp crease down the front of the legs (a modern version is flat front pants.
 Pleated pants usually have two many pleats) .
 Pockets were slit on the side and welt on the back with one button closure.
 The pants hung down to only mid ankle.
 This exposed the socks which were worn high up the leg calf and secured with sock garters.
 Socks were usually plain, stripped or argyle pattern.
-Unlike previous decades, men’s pants started had fold up cuffs at the bottoms.
-The pant legs were fairly narrow in the first half of the 1920’s (the jazz look) and wide by the second half.
+Unlike previous decades, men’s pants started had thick fold up cuffs at the bottoms.
+The pant legs were fairly narrow in the first half of the 1920s (the jazz look) and wide by the second half.
 Collegiate men took these new wide leg styles to the extreme by wearing “oxford bags” which had leg widths of up to 16 inches!
-Learn more about 1920s mens pants and SHOP 1920s men’s style pants.

 Vests or Waistcoats

-Unlike today’s two piece suits men’s 1920’s fashion required a 3 piece suit with matching vest.
+Unlike today’s two piece suits men’s 1920s fashion required a three piece suit with matching vest.
 By the late 20s men’s vests often came in a lighter shade than the suit.
 Vests also called waistcoats were high V necks with full body coverage.
 It was a fashion faux pax to have a shirt exposed between the pants and vest.
-To help avoid this mistake men’s pants were also very high, sitting above the bellybutton, secured by suspenders or a leather belt.
+To help avoid this mistake men’s pants were also very high, sitting above the bellybutton, secured by suspenders or a thin leather belt.
 Suspenders were buttoned on to pants since modern suspender clips had not been invented yet.

 1920s Fashion: Men’s Shirts